wbsllc/website/_people/2-janet.md

 Janet is most at home in the mountains and loves sharing experiences with her family, especially if it involves cooking, creating, games and stargazing.

-Janet works part-time as the Human Resources Coordinator at Worthington Behavioral Services LLC.
+Janet works part-time as the Human Resources Coordinator at Worthington Behavioral Services.